Understanding Faiss (Facebook AI Similarity Search)

 Illustration of creating and managing indexes in Faiss | Source: Pixabay

-IndexFlatL2, a type of index, employs a brute-force search algorithm and computes vector distances using similarity metrics like Euclidean distances (L2) or dot product.
+IndexFlatL2, a type of index, employs a brute-force search approach and computes distances using L2 or Euclidean distances.

-IndexFlatL2 and IndexFlatIP are the basic index types in Faiss that compute the L2 distance similarity metric between the query vectors and indexed vectors.
+IndexFlatL2 and IndexFlatIP are the basic index types in Faiss that computes the L2 distance between the query and indexed vectors.
 In addition to IndexFlatL2, it also provides:

 Brute force search without an index on CPU or GPU